To have membership in an organization means to belong, to fit in, and to have a place where you are always welcome.

-- Everyone needs to know that s/he is expected someplace on a daily basis.
+- Everyone needs to know that they are expected someplace on a daily basis.

-- Everyone needs to feel needed; that one’s presence is important to others.
+- Everyone needs to feel needed; that their presence is important to others.

-- Everyone needs to believe there is at least one place on the planet where s/he is truly wanted.
+- Everyone needs to believe there is at least one place on the planet where they are truly wanted.

 Club Nova Can Help Members: